risawitama/verbose-potato/README.md

-## How much does a hipster weigh?
-An instagram.
+## Why can't a bicycle stand on its own?
+It's two-tired.